-Regulation: Comment: 23 Fitness of materials and workmanship The system is acceptable.
+Regulation: Comment: 23 Fitness of materials and workmanship The systems are acceptable.
 See sections 14.1 and 14.3 and the Installation part of this Certificate.
-Regulation: Comment: 28(b) Resistance to moisture and weather The system will not adversely affect the resistance of the roof to the passage of moisture.
+Regulation: Comment: 28(b) Resistance to moisture and weather The systems will not adversely affect the resistance of the roof to the passage of moisture.
 See section 8 of this Certificate.
-Regulation: Comment: 30 Stability The system has sufficient strength and stiffness to sustain the design loads.
+Regulation: Comment: 30 Stability The systems have sufficient strength and stiffness to sustain the design loads.
 See sections 7.1 and 7.2 of this Certificate.
 Regulation: Comment: 34 Internal fire spread - Linings The diffuser can be classified as Tp(b) material.
 See section 9.1 of this Certificate.
 Regulation: Comment: 36(b) External fire spread The dome can be classified as Tp(a) rigid material.
 See section 9 of this Certificate.
-Regulation: Comment: 39(a)(b) Conservation measures The system can contribute to satisfying this Regulation when appropriate compensatory fabric measures are taken.
+Regulation: Comment: 39(a)(i) Conservation measures The systems can contribute to satisfying this Regulation when appropriate compensatory fabric measures are taken.
 See section 10 of this Certificate.
-The system can also contribute to daylighting.
-See section 6.1 of this Certificate.
-Regulation: Comment: 40(2) Target carbon dioxide emissions rate The system can contribute to satisfying this Regulation when appropriate compensatory fabric/services measures are taken.
+The systems can also contribute to daylighting.
+See sections 6.1 and 6.2 of this Certificate.
+Regulation: Comment: 40(2) Target carbon dioxide emissions rate The systems can contribute to satisfying this Regulation when appropriate compensatory fabric/services measures are taken.
 See section 10 of this Certificate.
-Regulation: Comment: 99 Safe access for cleaning glazing Provisions must be made regarding the safe cleaning of the skylight.
+Regulation: Comment: 99 Safe access for cleaning glazing Provisions must be made regarding the safe cleaning of the skylights.
 See sections 12.1 and 12.2 of this Certificate.